paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-100-agricultural-market-transition.md

 <a id="section-7286"></a>
 ## § 7286.
 Commodity certificates
 **(a) In general** In making in-kind payments under subchapter III of this chapter, title I of the Farm Security and Rural Investment Act of 2002 [[7 U.S.C.
-7901](./chapter-106-commodity-programs.md#section-7901) et seq.], and title I of the Food, Conservation, and Energy Act of 2008 [[7 U.S.C.
-8701](./chapter-113-agricultural-commodity-support-programs.md#section-8701) et seq.], the Commodity Credit Corporation may—
+7901](./chapter-106-commodity-programs.md#section-7901) et seq.], title I of the Food, Conservation, and Energy Act of 2008 [[7 U.S.C.
+8701](./chapter-113-agricultural-commodity-support-programs.md#section-8701) et seq.], and Subtitle 11 So in original.
+Probably should not be capitalized.
+B of title I of the Agricultural Act of 2014 [[7 U.S.C.
+9031](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9031) et seq.], the Commodity Credit Corporation may—

 (1) acquire and use commodities that have been pledged to the Commodity Credit Corporation as collateral for loans made by the Corporation;